Costs and practicalities

 Please inquire at your home institution for available scholarship options and also have a look at our "grants and funding" page for information.

 During the semester, all students will be invited for a 'European Orientation' at one of the participating institutions.
 Students will be introduced to “Europe” by way of lectures on different themes, for example European cultures, languages, politics, etc. Moreover, students will have a chance to meet each other in a different setting and learn from each other’s experiences.
 The cost of travel and lodging is born by the program.
-Accepted students will be informed about the dates and location of the European Orientation before their departure to Europe.
+Accepted students will be informed about the dates and location of the European Orientation.

 At all institutions students will receive a student-ID card which grants them access to libraries, and internet and email facilities either at their home address or in the central university buildings.
 Counseling services are available at all institutions.